ICE Intercontinental Exchange Inc

 Valuation

-The market currently prices the company at trailing P/E of 28.25, forward P/E of 21.11, PEG of 2.57.
-The trailing and forward multiples diverge by a moderate amount, consistent with a market that sees improving earnings but is not extrapolating an aggressive growth path.
-The PEG ratio signals premium pricing — the company's earnings growth expectations, while present, do not fully explain the current multiple on a purely quantitative basis.
-The current ratio of 1.02 is below average, suggesting some the company may face tighter short-term financial conditions.
+The market currently prices the company at trailing P/E of 20.43, forward P/E of 17.39, PEG of 2.00.
+The gap between P/E and forward P/E is small, suggesting the valuation is not contingent on a near-term earnings step-change.
+The PEG ratio is consistent with a company that is reasonably valued on a growth basis — not cheap, but not obviously expensive either.
+The current ratio of 1.01 is below average, suggesting some the company may face tighter short-term financial conditions.
 Valuation and liquidity together frame a company where the price paid today is a reasonable bet on earnings delivery — but not a margin-of-safety purchase at current levels.

 Margins & Cash Generation